WilliamRagstad/mini-lang/README.md

 This is the repository for the example programming language `mini` built for the [*Write a language in a week*](https://dev.to/williamragstad/series/17603) series.
 Read the full series.

-`mini` is a minmal programming language that is built for the purpose of teaching programming language design.
+`mini` is a minimal programming language that is built for the purpose of teaching programming language design.
 The language is dynamically typed and expression-based.
 It is designed to be easy to learn and use.
 There are support for both functional and object oriented programming paradigms.

 It is not intended to be a full language, but rather a language that can be expanded upon and explore new and more advanced concepts in language design.